The Best Mexican Restaurants In San Francisco guide image

 Tock logo

-The Mission restaurant has a great menu of Mexican food like tacos with house-made tortillas, burritos, and choriqueso.
+The Mission restaurant has a great menu of Mexican food like tacos with housemade tortillas, burritos, and choriqueso.
 The shining star on the menu, however, are the quesabirria tacos.
 Each crispy tortilla envelope is stuffed to the brim with tender beef that plays nicely with the melted cheese.
 We recommend getting at least three—two for now, and one for 15 minutes later.

-The moment you step inside Taqueria Los Mayas, it’s clear you’re about to have a positive experience.
-This counter-service Mexican restaurant specializes in food from the Yucatán, and the menu here is, simply put, lengthy and exciting—they do everything from gigantic, made-to-order empanadas to seafood dishes to burritos and tacos with homemade tortillas.
+The moment you step inside Taqueria Los Mayas, it’s clear you’re about to have a memorable experience.
+This counter-service spot specializes in food from the Yucatán, and the menu here is, simply put, lengthy and exciting—they do everything from gigantic, made-to-order empanadas to seafood dishes to burritos and tacos with homemade tortillas.
 One thing that makes this spot so special is you can’t go wrong with whatever you order.
 The other reason is their tender cochinita pibil and poc choc, which you should get on the tostada-like panucho—a fried, bean-filled tortilla topped with meat, cabbage, and pickled red onion.

 When we find ourselves in the Mission really hungry, we instinctively head toward Taqueria Cancún.
 It’s where we always go for a massive burrito mojado, doused in enchilada sauce and topped with sour cream, melted cheese, and salsa.
 They also have tacos and quesadillas that are worth your time.